dicerobotics/dev-refs/cuda_install.md

 conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch -c nvidia
 ```

-### Open the Python kernel and execute the following
+### Open the Python kernel and execute the following to test your installation
 ``` python
 import torch
 print(torch.cuda.is_available()) # should be True